CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 DIP Financing means the obtaining of credit or incurring debt secured by Liens on the Collateral pursuant to section 364 of the Bankruptcy Code (or similar Bankruptcy Law).

-Discharge of First Lien Obligations means, except to the extent otherwise expressly provided in section 5, “Purchase of First Lien Obligations by Second Lien Claimholders,”
+Discharge of First Lien Obligations means, except to the extent otherwise expressly provided in section 5, “Purchase of First Lien Obligations by Second Lien Claimholders,&rdquo;

 x1.sec=payment in full in cash of the principal of and interest (including interest accruing on or after the commencement of an Insolvency Proceeding, whether or not such interest would be allowed in the proceeding) on all outstanding Indebtedness included in the First Lien Obligations,